 You will not be entitled to a transitional compensation if the termination of employment was for economic reasons (for example dismissal due to a reorganization or redundancy) and if you are entitled to a subsequent top-up benefit.
 It is possible to still claim a transitional compensation.
 You must then waive your entitlement to the subsequent top-up benefit.

-The level of the transitional compensation is calculated based on the duration of your employment and your last-earned salary.
-The compensation is calculated as follows:
+The amount of the transitional compensation is calculated on the basis of the length of your employment and your last-earned salary.
+The calculation as of 1 January 2020 is as follows (before 2020 the calculation was different):

 DUTCH UNIVERSITIES ENHANCED UNEMPLOYMENT SCHEME (BWNU) WAGE SUPPLEMENT